Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 	* getElementByClassName(class name)
 	* getElementsByTagName(tagname)
 	* querySelectorAll (Css selector)

 3. Traversing between element nodes
 	* parentNode
 	* previousSibling/ nextSibling
 	* firstChild/ lastChild

 #### Working with those elements

 * Access/update text of elements
 	1.Select the `<li>` element
 	2.use firstChild property to get the text node
-	3.use the txt nodes only property (nodeValue) to get the text from the elmeent
+	3.use the txt nodes only property (nodeValue) to get the text from the element

-* Working with HTML Conent
+* Working with HTML Content
-	1. innterHTML allows you to access child and text conent
+	1. innterHTML allows you to access child and text content
-	2. to just work the text conent, use textConent
+	2. to just work the text content, use textContent
-	3. There are many methods that allow you to add/remove nodes, see DOM maniuplation
+	3. There are many methods that allow you to add/remove nodes, see DOM manipulation

-* Access or update attribute vaues
+* Access or update attribute values
 	1.Can use the following:
 		* hasAttribute()
 		* getAttribute()
 		* setAttribute()
 		* remoteAttribute()

 --------
 #### Caching Dom Queries